 - Once kimchi is ready, store kimchi in the fridge.

 Chef Ilona’s Note: I recommend you consume the kimchi within 3 weeks.

 This dish is my interpretation of Korean Braised Short Ribs “Galbi Jim”.
-The tender cheeks are sliced, and served with a quick stir-fry of julienne carrots and bean sprouts, a wedge of Kimchi Pancake, a sprinkle of toasted sesame seeds, and Radish Pickle.
+The tender cheeks are sliced and served with a quick stir-fry of julienned carrots and bean sprouts, a wedge of Kimchi Pancake, a sprinkle of toasted sesame seeds, and Radish Pickle.
 Make a double batch of this recipe if you have room in your freezer! – Chef Ilona Daniel

 - 5 Lbs Beef Cheek